mtakeshi1/concurrencytests/concurrency-checker-core/CurrentlyWorkingOn.md

 - write a non-mutable runtimestate.
 That will require many changes to how checkpoints are listened to

 # planned
-- field access - missing pushing field details to stack
-- missing inspecting stack to fill in monitor type
 - wait and notify
 - park / unpark
-- checkpoint location shouldn't be ambiguous

-# open questions
-- should we special case java.util.concurrent.Lock?
-  - how about other concurrency 'primitives'?